Upper Mustang Trek - 16 Days

 It is crucial to seek the advice of medical professionals while evaluating one's fitness and health.
 The hike includes strenuous parts, elevation changes, and long walking days normally 6 hours per day.

 It is advised to move slowly, allow for rest days, and practice adequate acclimatization, especially for senior citizens.
-A successful and pleasurable Upper Mustang Trek depends on individual skills, appropriate planning, and necessary safety measures.
+Successful and pleasurable Upper Mustang Trek depends on individual skills, appropriate planning, and necessary safety measures.

-Ace Vision Trek’s expert team & similar trekking packages recommendations
+Ace Vision Trek’s expert team & similar trekking package recommendations

 A local reliable tour trekking company working in the tourism industry of Nepal since 2018 legally.
 Our expert team is, Professional, cooperative, and friendly.
 You have no issue trekking in Nepal with Ace Vision Treks.